 What are the pros and cons of an estate sale for buyers?

 Depending on how you look at it, estate sales can either be good or bad.
 Some buyers find it creepy to live in a residence whose former occupant has recently died.
 Personal effects and their furnishing style will still be in place, making it feel like something of a mausoleum.

 Estate sales also come with an added layer of complexity.
 The broker handling the estate sale needs to be knowledgeable of the complexities of probate.
 Adding to that, they’ll need to be able to deal tactfully with still-grieving relatives.
 It often happens that these transactions involve multiple executors.
 Not all of whom may be in the same state or fully agree on how to handle the sale.
-This can sometimes lead to the sale dragging out as emotions become involved and can even lead to the whole deal falling through.
+It can sometimes lead to the sale dragging out as emotions become involved and can even lead to the whole deal falling through.
 All this so needs to be taken into consideration when dealing with estate sales.

 How to handle an estate sale for sellers

-For an estate sale to move forward an executor must be appointed.
+For an estate sale to move forward, an executor must be appointed.
 The first step in the process, on the passing of the deceased, is for the family members to take out a death certificate.
-If a Will has been left this needs to be presented at the probate court where its authenticity will be determined.
-Once deemed authentic the person appointed as the executor of the Will shall become responsible for managing the property and executing the plan laid out in the will.
+If a Will has been left, this needs to be presented at the probate court where its authenticity will be determined.
+Once deemed authentic, the person appointed as the executor of the Will shall become responsible for managing the property and executing the plan laid out in the will.

 Federal and NY estate tax liens on closing

 It’s highly recommended that you request and receive a lien from the NYS Department of Finance will in advance of closing.
-This will mean both federal and NY estate taxes or else the buyer could find themselves stuck with having to pay any estate tax owed.
+This will mean both federal and NY estate taxes, or else the buyer could find themselves stuck with having to pay any estate tax owed.

-Why speed is important with estate sales
+Why speed is essential with estate sales